gitter-badger/ReactiveTrader/README.md

 # Training

 We have been using Reactive Extensions since 2010.
 Lee Campbell, author of [Intro To Rx](http://www.introtorx.com/), runs our Rx training course, [Practical Rx](http://weareadaptive.com/training).
-We still have places available at our next scheduled course in London, UK, on July 7th and 8th.
-Tickets are [available here](https://ti.to/adaptive/rxtraining), and you can also [read more about the course](http://weareadaptive.com/training).
 Reactive Trader makes extensive use of Reactive Extensions, and this course is a great opportunity to learn to think in Rx.

+Learn more about Practical Rx by Lee Campbell on [Adaptive website](http://weareadaptive.com/training)

 # Future Announcements